hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 > **Hands-on:** Try the [Share Modules in the Private Module Registry](https://learn.hashicorp.com/tutorials/terraform/module-private-registry?in=terraform/modules&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.

-Terraform Cloud's private module registry lets you publish Terraform modules to be consumed by users across your organization.
+You can publish private modules to your Terraform Cloud private module registry.
 It works much like the public [Terraform Registry](/docs/registry/index.html), except that it uses your configured [VCS integrations][vcs] instead of requiring public GitHub repositories.

+Modules are only available to members of that organization.
+In Terraform Enterprise, they are also available to organizations that are configured to [share modules](/docs/enterprise/admin/module-sharing.html) with that organization.
+All members of an organization can view and use private modules, but you need [owners team](/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions to publish them to the private module registry.
+Once a module is published, your VCS provider manages new version releases.

 All members of an organization can view modules.

-Only members of the "owners" team can publish new modules.
+Only members of the "owners" team of an organization can publish new modules to its module registry.
 Once a module is published, the ability to release new versions is managed by your VCS provider.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers